ViswaB/cloudcomputing-a2/README.md

       policies.

 ### Installation
-1. Install VScode -> https://code.visualstudio.com/, inorder to code in html and css, which will then be uploaded to the S3 bucket.
+1. Install VScode -> https://code.visualstudio.com/, this is a useful text editor for writing the CloudFormation script using YAML and JSON

 <p align="right">(<a href="#top">back to top</a>)</p>